-Throughout the year ended 31 July 2023, the College's Remuneration Committee comprises of five members.
+Throughout the year ended 31 July 2024, the College's Remuneration Committee comprises of four members.
 The Committee's responsibilities are to make recommendations to the Board on the remuneration and benefits of the Principal, the Clerk and other designated senior post-holders.

-Details of remuneration for the year ended 31 July 2023 are set out in note 7 to the financial statements.
+Details of remuneration for the year ended 31 July 2024 are set out in note 7 to the financial statements.

-The Board has adopted the AoC's Remuneration Code for Senior Staff and has recognised the necessary amendment to the Code of Good Governance for English Colleges.
+The Board has adopted the AoC's Remuneration Code for Senior Staff and has recognised the necessary amendment to the Association of Colleges Code of Good Governance.
 There is a requirement that the College must publish a readily accessible annual statement based on an annual report to the Governing Body.
-This annual report was presented to Corporation on 13 December 2022.
+This annual report was presented to Corporation on 12 December 2023.